Justice Sandra Day O'Connor founded iCivics in 2009 to reimagine civic education.

 Our games are the centerpiece of a comprehensive digital platform. iCivics offers a range of practical, dynamic, and standards-aligned resources tailored to the needs of classroom teachers.
 They are free and accessible to all.

 iCivics is now a proven and popular solution.
-Nearly 200,000 teachers have registered. iCivics provides quality, non-partisan, and truly engaging civic education to more than 5 million students in all 50 states.
+More than 120,000 teachers actively use iCivics resources. iCivics provides quality, non-partisan, and truly engaging civic education to more than 7.5 million students in all 50 states.

 We aim to reach every middle and high school student in America – 10 million students annually – by 2021.
 To that end, iCivics is: